(L-R) Dr. Warren Shatz and Dr. Raymond Hubby

 “We are committed to continue the programme even through difficult recruitment of professionals.
 What we are trying to do as an Administration, is to retain the services a resident ophthalmologist who will engage in follow up and to deliver emergency eye care,” she said.

-According to Mrs. Liburd, in the interim, the Administration had utilised the services of an ophthalmologist who was resident in Antigua and held follow up clinics on Nevis and other islands.
+According to Mrs. Liburd, in the interim, the Administration had utilized the services of an ophthalmologist who was resident in Antigua and held follow up clinics on Nevis and other islands.

 Notwithstanding, eye care specialist Dr. Raymond Hubby from Massachusetts, USA, along with his business partner over Dr. Warren Shatz, who took over the eye care clinic from Dr. Bresnick, hailed the NIA for its collaborative effort to continue the programme.